mikerodionov/MSFT-Certifications/AZ-700/1-HybridNetworking.md

 ### configure encryption over ExpressRoute
 ### implement Bidirectional Forwarding Detection
 ### diagnose and resolve ExpressRoute connection issues

+- Bidirectional Forwarding Detection (BFD) - can be used for link failure detection to ensure faster failover to the secondary link.
+BGP keep-alive and hold-time lead to link failure detection timings of up to 3 minutes between MSEE and customer edge routers.
+BFD reduces that to a few seconds.

 - When checking ER circuits verify that the Provider status (ER or Cloud Exchange) = Provisioned